DiegoCstBraga/Anota-es/web-development.md

 #### Pseudo-elements

-Pseudo-classes | Sintaxe | Comentários
+Pseudo-elements | Sintaxe | Comentários
 -|-|-
 Aparecer antes do conteúdo | `::before` |
 Aparecer depois do conteúdo | `::after` |